Beyond Tomorrow (TV series): Beyond Tomorrow

 In 2005, Beyond 2000 returned to the Seven Network under the new name of Beyond Tomorrow, with the first episode airing on 1 June 2005.
 Picking up where its predecessor left off, Beyond Tomorrow delved even deeper into the world of technological innovations and scientific breakthroughs in all areas of life including the environment, medicine, sport, computers, space, agriculture, transport, architecture, leisure and adventure.
 Topics ranged from how probes planted in the brain could be used to battle Parkinson's disease and obsessive compulsive disorder, to how the grumpiness of North Sea oil workers had led to a cure being found for snoring.

 Segments from MythBusters, another Beyond Television production, also aired as part of the program, which was criticised by Australian viewers because Beyond Productions had also sold Mythbusters to SBS.
-Both shows aired at almost at the same time, with the Beyond Tomorrow version redubbing the American narrator with an Australian narrator and calling them "Beyond Tomorrow's Mythbusters", leaving some viewers feeling the company was insulting their intelligence by doing this double dip into the Australian market.
+Both shows aired at almost at the same time, with the Beyond Tomorrow version redubbing the American narrator with host Matt Shirvington in Beyond 2000 by calling them "Beyond Tomorrow's Mythbusters", leaving some viewers feeling the company was insulting their intelligence by doing this double dip into the Australian market.
 The series had also been criticised by some fans of the earlier Beyond 2000 for featuring "futuristic" technologies that were obsolete or have been in common use for several years at the time.
 The theme music was also criticised for not being on par with Beyond 2000s, with some calling it lazy, generic and bland.Beyond Tomorrow also aired in the US on The Science Channel and on Discovery Channel Canada.
-Production of the show ended in 2007 after 50 episodes, however reruns still continue to air on The Science Channel.
+Production of the show ended in 2006 after 50 episodes, however reruns still continue to air on The Science Channel.